tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 automatically grows and shrinks to provide depth cueing and reduce distracting clutter.
 If you need to adjust this, you can do so with **shift-scroll**.

-Now, scroll out to a comfortable distance, and try panning (**click and drag with the middle mouse button**).
+Now, scroll out to a comfortable distance, and try panning.
+You have two options
+here: if you are using a wired mouse, just **click and drag with the middle mouse button**.
+For touchpad users without a middle-button equivalent, use **shift-left-click-and-drag**.
 You'll hopefully notice a few things:

 1. Wherever you go, you're surrounded by a sphere of density and displayed atoms.
 This is the default navigation mode in ISOLDE.
 The radius of the